Tennessee inmate says he hurt badly during lethal injection without deactivating defibrillator

 Black's condition

 Black had an implantable cardioverter-defibrillator, which is a small, battery-powered electronic device that is surgically implanted in the chest.
 It served as a pacemaker and an emergency defibrillator.
-Black’s attorneys have stated that to ensure it’s off, a doctor must place a programming device over the implant site, sending it a deactivation command, with no surgery required.
+Black’s attorneys have said a doctor can send it a deactivation command without surgery.

 The legal case also spurred a reminder that most medical professionals consider participation in executions a violation of health care ethics.